Having trouble figuring out which Nikon dSLR is for you? Here's some advice to help you get started.

 I qualify this with "modern" because the old D5300 kit with the 18-140mm lens is an overall better choice and less expensive than the D5500 paired up individually with the same lens; I can't find the two offered in a kit together anywhere, but that may change over time.
 Plus, I don't like the 18-55mm VR II collapsible lens very much.
 However, if you feel the need to only buy current-generation products, the D5500 is a good choice.

 Least expensive model for action shooting: Nikon D7100

 The best choice for inexpensive action photography, the D7100 is a great camera, delivering better photo quality, performance, and improved weather sealing than its predecessor.
-That said, folks who don't need the build quality or the extra continuous-shooting speed might be better saving some money over the D7100's $900 (£750/AU$935) body-only price tag and opting for the D5300.
-And while there are a few tradeoffs, if you're really price sensitive the D7000 is still around at $500 (£600/AU$800) for the body.
+That said, folks who don't need the build quality or the extra continuous-shooting speed might be better saving some money over the D7100's $900 (£750/AU$935) body-only price tag and opting for the D5300 18-140mm kit ($950, £654, AU$1,105).

 The trade-off is that decent lenses are more expensive for this model than for the D7100.
 While the D610 supports both DX (APS-C) and FX (full-frame) lenses, to get the most out of this camera you need to use more upscale glass.
 The only difference between the D610 and its predecessor, the D600, is a new shutter mechanism which enables a couple of new features.
 However, the D600 had some issues with dust and oil on the sensor that you might not think are worth the risk just to save a couple hundred dollars on the older model.